-MASTER'S/EDS TRANSFER OF CREDIT FORM
+TRANSFER OF CREDIT FORM

-This form is used for Master's/EdS students when transferring credit for courses taken within the past seven years from another institution to CU Denver.
+This form is used when transferring credit for courses taken within the past ten years from another institution to CU Denver.
+Students can pick up this form in LSC 701.
 The completed form is submitted after successful completion of one semester as a regular degree student at CU Denver.
-The form is signed by the faculty advisor, and then forwarded to the Staff Advisor for Authority Signature and University processing.
-At the time of submission, the student's electronic admissions file must contain an official transcript.
+The form is signed by the faculty advisor, and then forwarded to the Academic Services Advisor Dean Signature.
+At the time of submission, the student's file must contain an official transcript, sealed in an envelope from the issuing institution, showing completion of each course to be transferred or the transfer of credit must be submitted with the official transcript in its sealed envelope.